apache/sling-site/README.md

     mvn clean package -Ppublish-site -Dmsg="<describe your changes>"

 The [ASF's gitpubsub mechanism](https://blogs.apache.org/infra/entry/git_based_websites_available) then synchronizes that content to [http://sling.apache.org](http://sling.apache.org), usually within a few seconds.
 More details about the publication process can be found in the [ASF Documentation about Project sites](https://www.apache.org/dev/project-site.html).
 If for some reason this process fails, you can use [the self-service page from ASF Infra](https://selfserve.apache.org/) to trigger a resync of the git repo.

-We could automate this using a Jenkins job that's restricted to run on build nodes having the `git-websites` label, as done by [Apache PLC4X](http://plc4x.incubator.apache.org/developers/website.html).
-See also https://cwiki.apache.org/confluence/display/INFRA/Multibranch+Pipeline+recipies

 Note that the publish-scm goal might fail if you add lots of changes due to [MSCMPUB-18](https://issues.apache.org/jira/browse/MSCMPUB-18).
 In that scenario you have to manually perform the git operations, see for instance [this file at revision 3e58fbd7](https://github.com/apache/sling-site/blob/3e58fbd768344d90185a2123ca30afb6ec4f9000/README.md).